Daniel-Mietchen/datascience/nlm-strategic-plan.md

 *New data types or data collections anticipated over the next 10 years.*

 *Other comments, suggestions, or considerations, keeping in mind that the aim is to build the NLM of the future.*

+# See also
+- My [response](https://github.com/Daniel-Mietchen/datascience/blob/master/nih-strategic-plan.md) to a similar Request for Information regarding the Strategic Plan of NIH as a whole.